Baseflow/flutter-geocoding/geocoding/README.md

 >  ...
 >}
 >```
 >3.
-Make sure you replace all the `android.` dependencies to their AndroidX counterparts (a full list can be found here: https://developer.android.com/jetpack/androidx/migrate).
+Make sure you replace all the `android.` dependencies to their AndroidX counterparts (a full list can be found [Android migration guide](https://developer.android.com/jetpack/androidx/migrate)).

 ## API